 Adapted from equalexchange.coop/recipes.

-Is your school running an Equal Exchange fundraiser this fall?
-It’s easy to find a gift for family and friends using our catalog!
+It’s easy to find fair trade holiday gifts for family and friends!
 Our gift boxes are pre-assembled and packed with delicious products that will fill any home with good cheer.

-Explore our gift box selections belows!
+Explore our gift box selections below!
 We can help you decide which is the best gift to give the special people on your list.

 Enjoy a little of everything with this gift box of customer favorites.
 It includes some of our bestsellers in each product category and is perfect if you want to give a gift with variety.

 Includes: 2 Chocolate Bars, 1 Coffee, 1 Tea, 1 Cocoa